-Put methylated spirits, tea tree oil, peroxide, betadine or alcohol onto the wound as they are too astringent or damage the cells which form the scar tissue.
+- Put methylated spirits, tea tree oil, peroxide, betadine or alcohol onto the wound as they are too astringent or damage the cells that form the scar tissue.

-- Piercing gun procedure can cause tissue traumas.
+- Piercing gun procedures can cause tissue traumas.
 The studs are considerably dull and can literally tear a hole through the tissue.
 A cleanly made hole is especially important in cartilage piercings.

 Piercing With Needles

 - Piercing needles are hollow, beveled, and sharpened similarly to the hypodermic needles.

 - Most are about two inches in length.
 Piercing needles slice a crescent-shaped hole, and do not remove any tissue.

 - Because single-use needles are very sharp, they easily glide through the skin, causing very little, if any, tissue trauma.

 - Needles are autoclaved appropriately before use, and are only used once.

 - Using needles is much more sanitary, and causes less trauma to the body than a piercing gun.

 Stretching an Ear Piercing